Your pet dog is your favorite.

 Your huge dog’s feet on you might potentially be deadly.
 It has the potential to knock you to the ground.
 It may even cause you pain.

 Dog training is required for all pet dogs.
 They are creatures that need to be trained.
-Whether likeable or not.
+Whether likable or not.

 They are easily handled, although, in rare circumstances, they can become rebellious.
 As a result, each animal lover should train their paw companion to behave appropriately.